joway/socket.io-kfk/README.md

 io.adapter(adapter)
 ```

-## Compared to socket-io-redis
+## Why not socket-io.redis?

-`socket-io-redis` is a easy and awesome adapter in socket.io ecology.
-But it use redis as its internal message queue, which had poor performance when have huge events.
-Yes, we have redis cluster, but now redis cluster just have a simple PUB/SUB implement: [current implementation will simply broadcast each published message to all other nodes](https://redis.io/topics/cluster-spec).
+`socket.io-redis` is a easy and awesome adapter in socket.io ecology.
+But it use redis as its internal message queue, which have poor performance when have huge events.
+And redis cluster have a simple PUB/SUB implement: [current implementation will simply broadcast each published message to all other nodes](https://redis.io/topics/cluster-spec).
+It make us feel hard to expand our socket.io cluster with redis adapter.

-So, for the reason of scalability, I write this kafka version to ensure socket.io can handle more than 100k events/s messages.
+So, for the reason of scalability, I write this kafka version to make socket.io can handle more than 100k events/s messages.

 ## License